 - Food intolerances or allergies (cats generally don’t tolerate dairy, for instance)

-- Toxic substances consumed (plants, herbs, garlic, and onion, etc.)
+- Toxic substances consumed (plants, herbs, garlic, onion, etc.)

 - Inflammatory bowel disease